Divide using synthetic division. (6x5−2x3+4x2−3x+1)÷(x−2)

 Synthetic Division

 Synthetic division is a shortcut method for dividing a polynomial by a linear binomial of the form (x - c).
-It simplifies the long division process by using only the coefficients of the polynomials, making calculations faster and less error-prone.
+It simplifies the long division process by using only the coefficients of the polynomial and performing arithmetic operations in a tabular form.

-Understanding polynomial coefficients and terms is essential for synthetic division.
-Each term's coefficient is used in the synthetic division process, and missing terms must be accounted for with zero coefficients to maintain the correct degree sequence.
+Understanding the coefficients and terms of a polynomial is essential for synthetic division.
+Each term's coefficient is used in the division process, and missing degrees must be accounted for by inserting zero coefficients to maintain proper alignment.